thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Filesystem.desc.md

 }
 ```

-Then run the program using the `node` command, both with and without the `create` subcommand.
+Now, run the program using the `node` command, both with and without the `create` subcommand.

 ```shell
 $ node guests.js